TonyMasse/jsBeat/config/README.md

 ]
 ```

-## inputs.d/ (:construction: Not yet implemented)
+## inputs.d/
 - Optional: yes
 - Type: Directory
 - Default path: `{jsBeatRoot}/config/inputs.d/`
 - Path can be overridden by `inputsConfigFilesDirectoryPath` inside of `config/jsBeat.json`.
-- Path can be overridden by `--inputsConfigFilesDirectoryPath` via the command line. (:construction: Not yet implemented)
+- Path can be overridden by `--inputsConfigFilesDirectoryPath` via the command line.

 Contains individual Log Source description files.
 Works in addition to the definitions (if any) found in {jsBeatRoot}/config/inputs.json`.